 Ducks belong to the waterfowl, family.
 Ducks are smaller than geese and swans, but are more prolific; they live in more places throughout the world and often dominate waterfowl populations.
 They live in lakes, streams, rivers, creeks, bays, seas and oceans.
 Ducks as a group have several adaptations, and individual species of ducks possess further adaptations unique to their habits and habitats.

-Duck feathers have two basic adaptions.
+Duck feathers have two basic adaptations.
 The first is an oily coating that prevents water from settling in duck feathers.
 Staying dry helps ducks stay warm and also decreases their body weight, which improves movement through the water and the air.
-Duck feathers possess color adaptation as well.
+Color is another common adaptation.
 The feathers of mallard ducks match the colors of the areas in which mallard ducks live, providing the animals a measure of protection through camouflage.
 Duck feather coloring and patterns all serve some basic evolutionary function based on the habit and habitat of the animal.

 Duck beaks have adaptations related to the diet of a duck species.
 Several duck species, such as mallards and whistling ducks, have wide lamellate beaks.
 These beaks contain membranes shaped like combs that allow ducks to sift small animals and other food sources from water.
 Ducks with lamellate beaks take mouthfuls of water and let the water slip slowly from their beaks when sifting for food.
 Merganser ducks, on the other hand, have thin, long serrated bills that help them catch, carve up and consume fish, amphibians, crustaceans and mollusks.